omega8cc/boa/docs/BUILDTESTS.md

   staticbuild backdrop           # build + package + publish only the Backdrop family
 ```

-Four artefacts, always rebuilt at the latest upstream tag (pin any with the matching
+Five artefacts, always rebuilt at the latest upstream tag (pin any with the matching
 `_*_TAG` in the config block):

 - **backdrop** — Backdrop CMS core (`backdrop/backdrop`), from its latest GitHub